 Yes.
 Patients with qualifying medical conditions such as alzheimer’s, autism, cancer, hepatitis, Huntington's disease, Parkison’s disease, muscular dystrophy, glaucoma, sickle-cell anemia, agitation of dementia, post-traumatic stress disorder, neuropath, chronic pain, crohn’s disease, spinal cord disease, intractable nausea, wasting syndrome, spastic quadriplegia, ulcerative colitis, HIV, seizures, multiple sclerosis, and AIDS may use medical cannabis.
 Again persons with severe epilepsy are permitted to use low-THC cannabis to treat their ailment under Harper Grace's Law.

-Cannabis is a group of three plants known as cannabis indica, cannabis sativa, and cannabis ruderalis.
-They all have psychoactive properties and are used for recreational and medicinal purposes.
+Cannabis has psychoactive properties and is used for recreational and medicinal purposes.
 Generally, cannabis contains a minimum of 120 active compounds.
 The most dominating ingredients are delta-9 tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC is the major psychoactive compound in marijuana, and it is what makes cannabis users high.
 CBD is a psychoactive cannabinoid that does not intoxicate or make users high.
 CBD exists in various forms, but the common ones are capsules, gummy candies, and oils.
 People can use cannabis in several ways, including brewing as a tea, smoking, eating it raw, and taking it as supplements or capsules.
 They can also apply it as a topical treatment or consume it as edibles, such as candies and brownies.

 Cannabis has always been considered illegal in Mississippi.
 This stance may be attributed to the immigration of Mexicans to the United States during the 1910 Mexican Revolution.
 Typically, the traditional means of getting high by Mexicans was smoking weed.
 However, most Americans were not comfortable with the tradition which the Mexicans brought.
-At that time, unconfirmed reports had it that Mexicans were giving cannabis to naive American schoolchildren.
-As a result, many residents wanted it banned by all means, and between 1916 and 1931, at least 29 states outlawed cannabis.
 In 1937, the United States banned cannabis through the Marihuana Tax Act of 1937.

 In Mississippi, only small amounts (up to 30 grams) of cannabis are decriminalized.
 Carrying more than this amount is a crime punishable by severe penalties, including jail time.
 It is illegal for anyone to smoke weed in public.
 Marijuana laws in the state prohibit a person from operating a motor vehicle while using cannabis.
 Also, the consumption of marijuana on federal property or moving it into such property in Mississippi is prohibited.